likelet/VSOLassoBag/docs/contents/installation.rst

 Threshold, only when the difference is larger than the threshold, it will be detected as an elbow point.

 In this example, when using default *kneedle\.S* , 4 elbow points were detected.
 Generally, one can choose the middle ("median") one as the cut-off point.
-Here we used the middle one as the cut-off point and obtained 10 important variables (X_2 ~ X_4).
+Here we used the middle one as the cut-off point and obtained 10 important variables (from X_2 to X_4).

 Since X_1 ~ X_10 were set to be important features, the obtained result successfully disrecovered all important features and excluded unimportant ones.